geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ---

+Here's the revised Area 16 with the exterior exit details added:

+---

 ## Area 16: Workshop (Secondary) with External Access

 _Specialized heavy work area with mountain access_

 ### Description

-> Unlike the natural caverns elsewhere, this chamber was deliberately carved as a rectangular room.
+> Unlike the natural caverns elsewhere, this chamber was deliberately carved as a rectangular room, though the western wall opens back to the natural passage you entered from.
 The construction is notably precise - perfectly level floors and straight walls that contrast sharply with the organic cave system nearby.
 Stone surfaces are carved with permanent geometric guides and measurement marks.
-A carved stairway leads upward, disappearing into darkness.
+A carved stairway in the northeastern corner leads upward, disappearing into darkness.

 ### Features